Manga: Sakigake!! Otokojuku

 - Matsuo's "I have a bad premonition."

-- Combat Pragmatist: Characters who are this are portrayed negatively, and tend to die horrible deaths.
+- Combat Pragmatist: Characters who are this are often portrayed negatively, and tend to die horrible deaths.
+On Otokojuku's side, Togashi and Toramaru fight somewhat like this, as none of them really have a defined style.

 - Curb-Stomp Battle: Edajima vs. Zuiki.
 A single punch from Edajima sent Zuiki flying.
 To a lesser extent, Edajima vs. Zuikyou.